StBozov/Core/docs/core/03_capabilities/03_interop/interop.md

 ### Methods

-3 - Show method discovery by name
-	- Idea: Illustrate how to find a method by name and then invoke it
-	- Apps:
+- #### Method Name

-		- A: Has an input field and a button "Invoke".
-The user can type a method name in the input field and on button click the app will find the method with the provided name and will invoke it.
-If no method - will display an error message. the app will invoke the method with target 'all' and will display all returned values in the invokation result object.
-		- B: OnLoad registers a method with hardcoded name "one".
-Also has an input field and a button.
-The user can type in the input name of a method and on button click the app will register the method (will display a success message when ready).
-When a method was invoked will display the timestamp of the invokation and will return a string `Hello from ${methodName} in ${appName}`.
-		- C: Same as B, but the hardcoded method is "two".
+The applications below demonstrate discovering Interop methods by method name.

+Use App B and App C to register Interop methods by providing a method name.
+Input a method name in App A and click the "Invoke" button to invoke the method and print the result from the method invocation.

 <!-- example 3 -->

-4 - Show method discovery by subscribing to methodAdded event
-	- Idea: Showcase how to get notified about a method
-	- Apps:
+- #### Method Added Event

+The applications below demonstrate discovering Interop methods by subscribing to the [`methodAdded()`](../../../reference/core/latest/interop/index.html#!API-methodAdded) event of the Interop API.

-		- A: Same as A in (3), but now the app will subscribe to the `methodAdded` event and on event will display the name of the registered method.
+On load, App A subscribes to the `methodAdded()` event and will print the name of each newly registered method.
+Use App B and App C to register Interop methods by providing a method name.
-		- B: Same as B in (3) without the hardcoded method.
-		- C: Same as C in (3) without the hardcoded method.

 <!-- example 4 -->

 ### Servers

-5 - Show server discovery by method name
-	- Idea: Shows how to discover all the servers who have registered a method by given method name
-	- Apps:
-		- A: Similar to A in (3), except on button click the app will find which servers register a method with the provided name and display them on the page.
-Will not invoke.
-		- B: Same as B in (3)
-		- C: Same as C in (3)
+The applications below demonstrate discovering Interop servers by method name.

+Use App B and App C to register Interop methods by providing a method name.
+Input a method name in App A and click the "Find Servers" button to print the Interop servers that provide the method.

 <!-- example 5 -->